Gynocentrism From Poly to Monotheism

 5. Matrilocal - the husband leaves his parents' home and goes to live with the wife

 6. Matrifocal - society is focused on the woman and her needs

 Gynocentric societies always exhibited a combination of those aspects.
 The most common was the matrifocal (the focus is on women like in gynocentrism itself), patrilocal (the woman once married leaves her family and joins the husband) and patrilineal which does not only define inheritance but also religious and national affiliation.
-However, there were some societies like in certain areas in China that were matrilineal, matrilocal and matrifocal, the closet to matriarchy, but even in those, the division of power was so that men controlled the formal power and women the informal one thus it was not matriarchy.
+However, there were some societies like in certain areas in China that were matrilineal, matrilocal and matrifocal, the closet to matriarchy, but even in those ones the division of power was so that men controlled the formal power and women the informal one thus it was not matriarchy.
 In some cultures, like in Judaism, they are matrilineal in terms of defining religious heritage while patrilineal in terms of inheritance.
 However, no society was ever patrifocal meaning the societal focus was on men.